 There are two kinds of "form" files.
 One is a PDF file with fillable fields, which enables you to fill the form directly by clicking the form fields without using other features.
 This is called an Interactive PDF Form.
-The other kind of form is a plain PDF file with lines and texts, which can be filled using the Fill & Sign tools in Foxit PDF Editor.
+The other kind of form is a plain PDF file with lines and texts, which can be filled using the tools in the Foxit eSign tab.
 This is called a Non-interactive PDF Form.